CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 This extension is designed with several new use cases in mind.

-* An application can know what metadata is present before requesting content, e.g. for populating a UI
-* Tileset authors can assign semantics to metadata to link metadata to their own data dictionary
-* Metadata schemas can be shared by contents within a tileset and across different tilesets
 * An application can style tilesets using metadata stored at per-tileset, per-tile, per-group, and per-feature granularity
+* An application can see what metadata is available before requesting content, e.g. for populating a UI
+* Tileset authors can extend metadata with their own semantic data model
+* Metadata schemas can be shared within a tileset and across different tilesets
 * A runtime engine can optimize traversal algorithms by using per-tile metadata
 * An application can create a layering system by adding show/hide or color styles for groups, as well as selectively loading groups on demand